 How Can You Prevent Creosote?

 It’s important to note that creosote is NOT preventable; it will happen as long as you use your fireplace.
 However, you can manage it by burning only dry, seasoned wood; ensuring your chimney has enough oxygen; and scheduling annual chimney inspections and cleanings.
-Chimcare offers chimney cleaning in Eugene, OR, and three other states.
+Chimcare offers Chimney Cleaning in Seattle, WA, and three other states.
 Browse our website for more information on your area.

 How To Clean Creosote